yshklarov/percolator/README.md

 **Windows**: Load the folder as a CMake project in you favorite IDE.
 All external includes and libraries are already in the source tree.
 The build has been tested with MSVC on Visual Studio.

+**Other platforms**: Percolator uses [ImGui](https://github.com/ocornut/imgui) for the user interface.
+ImGui supports many different platforms and graphics backends, so it should be relatively straightforward to get Percolator to build on your system.